rlaugier/nifits/README.md

 ### Description of the main extensions

+A description of the files can be found in the [NIFITS cheatsheet](documentation/NIFITS_cheatsheet.pdf).

 *Table 1: Summary of the NIFITS extensions*

 |  Extension  |  Required   |  Content |